snphillips/nycha-outage-scraper/README.md

 `pip install -r requirements.txt`

-- To run the scraper, in your terminal run:
+- To run the scraper, in your terminal run (this process can take up to 20 seconds):

 `python3 nycha_outage_scraper.py`